Burwell, Cambridgeshire: Burwell Castle

-The village is the site of an unfinished castle in Spring Close, whose final wall was knocked down by the Fire Brigade testing a fire hose in the 1930s, but the dry moat is still visible.
+The village is the site of an unfinished castle in Spring Close, whose final wall was knocked down by the Fire Brigade testing a fire hose in the 1930s, but whose dry moat is still visible.
 It was built during "The Anarchy", the mid-12th-century conflict in the reign of King Stephen.
 Despite a settlement that the throne would pass to Henry II on Stephen's death, the Barons took the opportunity to fight their own battles.
 Of these, Geoffrey de Mandeville was notably troublesome.
 After turning against Stephen, he set up an impregnable base around Ely, from which he attacked towns such as Cambridge.
 So the king ordered castles be built to surround him.
 The few known potential sites of these included Rampton (Giant's Hill), Ramsey (Booth's Hill), Burwell, and possibly Knapwell.

-At Burwell, a moat was constructed and the stone keep partially built when Geoffrey attacked and was mortally wounded.
-His revolt then collapsed and the castle was left unfinished.
+At Burwell, the castle was still under construction when Geoffrey attacked and was mortally wounded.
+His revolt then collapsed and the castle was left unfinished, leaving large spoil heaps from the earthworks.
 The narrow lane along the side of the church next to Spring Close, where the Castle stood, is named Mandeville.